qpleple/homework-api/README.md

 This API is an interface to order some homework to be done.

+See the hosted version on Mashape : http://www.mashape.com/apis/Getting%20Homework%20Done

 ## USAGE

 POST request on `/submitHomework` with the parameter `content` containing the exercise will issue a job id.
 An notification email is sent to the API host with the id of the new homework.